-ONRT's goal with respect to this Draft RP is to compensate the public for natural resource injuries and associated service losses stemming from the GKM Blowout through the implementation of restoration projects.
-ONRT seeks to implement the restoration geographically close to the Animas and San Juan Rivers in New Mexico so that the benefits of these project accrue in the locations most adversely affected by the GKM Blowout.
-Projects that meet ONRT's vision for restoration will aim to return injured natural resources and the services they provide to the condition that would have existed absent the release of contamination.
+ONRT's goal with respect to this Final RP is to compensate the public for natural resource injuries and associated service losses stemming from the GKM Blowout through the implementation of restoration projects.
+ONRT's vision is to implement restoration geographically close to the Animas and San Juan Rivers in New Mexico so that the benefits of these project accrue in the locations most adversely affected by the GKM Blowout.
+Projects that meet ONRT's vision for restoration provide improvements to the same categories of natural resources and the services they provide as those resources and resource services injured due to the GKM Blowout.